Forget Low-Yield Income Stocks. This Is Better…

 Reaching for yield can theoretically support an economic recovery.
 This is because capital naturally moves into more “productive” areas — typically out of Treasuries and into corporate bonds, or out of bonds entirely and into equities.
 If companies are able to raise capital, which would typically be invested in safer areas, then it can help to boost expansion and support employment.

 Considering the low interest rates over the past decade, a lot of capital has moved into traditionally safe income stocks that would have otherwise been in Treasuries or investment-grade bonds.
-This has pushed stock prices (and valuation metrics) to higher levels.
+This has pushed stock prices (and valuation metrics) to higher levels — while pushing yields lower.

 Capital Rotation in Reverse

-Now that the U.S. economy is growing, the Fed is considering its options.
-And if it were to raise interest rates, then it would lead to lower Treasury prices and corresponding higher yields.
+Now that the U.S. economy is beginning to grow, the Fed is considering its options.
+If it were to raise interest rates, then it would lead to lower Treasury prices and corresponding higher yields.

 At this point, it looks like the capital rotation out of fixed-income securities and into traditional income stocks is near a peak.
 With the prospects for higher interest rates at some point down the road, investors need to be ready for the trend to shift.
 If this happens, we will see capital move out of dividend stocks and back into “safe” income investments with newly appreciated yields.